hackclub/OnBoard/projects/D4LM_HackerCard/README.md

 <!-- How much is it going to cost? -->
 $22.51
 <!-- Tell us a little bit about your design process.
 What were some challenges?
 What helped? ***Totally optional*** -->
 For me the design process was a bit hard as though it says it was an easy project, it was quite hard.
-Some challenges I faced was that the tutorial will say a specific port and it is not there...
+Some challenges I faced was that the tutorial will say a specific port and it is not there.
+It was also that I had an issue, where I misconfigured JLPCB to make it more expnesive than neccessary.